alexrvarela/SwiftTweener/README.md

      //NOTE:This property is an optional, add ! to keypath.
      \UIView.backgroundColor!:UIColor.red])
 .onComplete { print("Tween complete") }
-.after()//Creates a new tween after with same target and properties after.
+.after()//Creates a new tween after with same target and properties.
 .duration(0.75)
 .ease(Ease.outBounce)
 .keys(to: [\UIView.alpha:0.25,